SandalaDev/sandala.dev/README.md

 ## On-demand Revalidation

-We've added hooks to collections and globals so that all of your pages, posts, footer, or header changes will automatically be updated in the frontend via on-demand revalidation supported by Nextjs.
+We've added hooks to collections and globals so that all of your pages, projects, footer, or header changes will automatically be updated in the frontend via on-demand revalidation supported by Nextjs.

 > Note: if an image has been changed, for example it's been cropped, you will need to republish the page it's used on in order to be able to revalidate the Nextjs image cache.